SakhiPavan/MWD-NPT-WatchesWebsite/README.md

 ## Hypothesis

-By creating a modern e-commerce platform for **MWD-NPT Watches**, we believe that customers will enjoy a seamless, secure, and fast shopping experience, making their purchase process quick and intuitive.
+By creating a modern e-commerce platform for **NPT Watches**, we believe that customers will enjoy a seamless, secure, and fast shopping experience, making their purchase process quick and intuitive.

 ---